mui/material-ui/docs/data/base/components/switch/switch.md

 You can set the props for these interior components using the `componentsProps` object.

-You can also override them entirely with the `components` prop.
+You can also override them entirely with the `components` prop, to replace them with other HTML elements or custom components.

 The following demo shows how to assign styles and props to the interior components of the `SwitchUnstyled` component: